shinkarom/delimiterchess/README.md

 # delimiterchess
-A port of Lime chess engine to D
+A port of Lime chess engine by Richard Allbert to D.
+Licensed GNU General Public License version 3.0.